srl-ethz/mobilerack-interface/SoftTrunk/README.md

-# Fabrication of soft robot
+# Fabrication of Soft Robot
 View **Soft Robot Fabrication.md**

-# libraries
+# Libraries
-each library usually has a demo program, just compile it with `cmake .; make`.
+each library usually has a demo program, just compile the library with `cmake .; make`.
 ## OptiTrackClient.cpp
-Talks to Motive software over IP, receives current information for each RigidBody which can then be used in CurvatureCalculator.cpp.
+Talks to Motive software over UDP, receives current information for each RigidBody which can then be used in CurvatureCalculator.cpp (see below).

 ## CurvatureCalculator.cpp
-calculates the curvature of each piece based on OptiTrack measurements. (not tested on actual thing yet)
+Calculates the curvature of each soft arm segment based on the OptiTrack measurements of the base and tip of a segment.
+This has not been tested on the actual system yet.

-example_CurvatureCalculator.cpp is the sample code using this library- Prints out calculated theta and phi for each segment.
+example_CurvatureCalculator.cpp is the sample code using this library - This demo prints out for each segment of the soft arm the calculated degree of curvature called theta and the rotation around the center axis called phi.

 ## forceController.cpp
-Implements indivisual PID control for each valve.
+Implements an individual PID control for each valve of the FESTO valve array.

 example_sinusoidal.cpp and example_forceController.cpp is a demo of this library.
 The former sends out sinusoidal signals to each compartment.